stujones11/minetest-3d_armor/3d_armor/README.txt

 armor_init_delay = 1

 -- Number of initialization attempts.
--- Use in conjunction with ARMOR_INIT_DELAY if initialization problems persist. armor_init_times = 1
+-- Use in conjunction with armor_init_delay if initialization problems persist. armor_init_times = 1

 -- Increase this if armor is not getting into bones due to server lag.